 Numbers, Numbers, Numbers!

 This was a bummer for me, because as you can see I was the leader and I never got free lunches because of the union grandfathered employees on my team.
+Nice people, just not performers as you can see.

 The numbers people have to worry about are things like Average Call Time, Customer Satisfaction Survey, Call Back or Repeat Rate and such.
 So pretty much if you do not like the agent you got on the phone, slam him on the survey that is emailed to you and call back to talk to another tech.